jrihon/thesis/chapters/00_chapter/00_section_02.typ

 ==== five-membered rings
 When talking about abstracting the conformation of a five-membered ring, such as a ribose sugar moiety in nucleic acids, the concept of pseudorotation or _puckering_ is the first thing in need of clarification.
 A cyclic #v(-0.5em)
 #let content-fivering= [
-molecule can vary in its endocyclic torsion angles ($nu_(0 arrow.r 4)$), meaning atoms in the molecule will move out-of-plane (figure).
-For five-membered rings, we recognise two distinct puckering modes: the Envelope (E#super("x")) and the Twist conformation (#super("x")T#sub("y")).
-Most notable five-membered rings we find in nature are sugar molecules, the ribose sugar in particular as it constitutes the backbone of our genetic material.
+molecule can vary in its endocyclic torsion angles ($nu_(0 arrow.r 4)$), meaning atoms in the molecule will move out-of-plane (@fig-fivering A.).
+For five-membered rings, we recognise two distinct puckering modes: the Envelope (E#super("x")) and the Twist (#super("x")T#sub("y")).\
+The ribose sugar is the most notable five-membered we find in nature as it constitutes the backbone of our genetic material.
 Thanks to years of structural determination of
-//know that the DNA chemistry favours the (#super("2")T#sub("3")) conformation, while RNA adopts (#super("3")T#sub("2")) under normal conditions.
-This proclivity for a specific conformer makes it so that we were able to assign typical structures of NA helices as B-DNA and A-RNA respectively.
+know that the DNA chemistry favours the #super("2")T#sub("3") conformation, while RNA adopts (#super("3")T#sub("2")) under normal conditions.
+This //proclivity for a specific conformer makes it so that we were able to assign typical structures of NA helices as B-DNA and A-RNA respectively.
 These structures are recognised by processing enzymes, like ligases and polymerases, by the structural features of the helix itself.
 ]
 #let figure-fivering = [
   #figure(
     image("./figures/conformers/five-memberedring-conformation.svg", width: 100%),
     caption: [
       *A.* Envelope and Twist conformations.
+The mean plane is denoted in gray.
       *B.* Pseudorotational wheel according to the AS formalism.
+The region where DNA's and RNA's ribose moieties are found under normal conditions is assigned on the plot.
     ]
-  )<figure-fivering>
+  )<fig-fivering>
 ]
 #grid(content-fivering, figure-fivering, columns: (1fr, 1.5fr), gutter: 1em) #v(-0.5em)
-DNA and RNA fibers, we know that the DNA chemistry favours the (#super("2")T#sub("3")) conformation, while RNA adopts (#super("3")T#sub("2")) under normal conditions.
-This proclivity for a specific conformer makes it so that we were able to assign typical structures of NA helices as B-DNA and A-RNA respectively.
-These structures are recognised by processing enzymes, like ligases and polymerases, by the structural features of the helix itself.
+//DNA and RNA fibers, we know that the DNA chemistry favours the (#super("2")T#sub("3")) conformation, while RNA adopts #super("3")T#sub("2") under normal conditions.
+This proclivity for a specific conformer ultimately defines the form the NA helices; the B-DNA and A-RNA structures.
+These duplexes are recognised by processing enzymes, whose interactions are driven by the fact that these enzymes only accepts specific shapes. if the biopolymers do not fit the required shape, they cannot be processed.
+This has implications in i.e. ASO research, where this can be exploited to halt physiological processes.

-In 1947, Kilpatrick _et al._ devised a relation to the potential energy of the molecule and the fact a simple cyclopentane does not favour a planar conformation, but actually favours atoms to deviate out-of-plane #mcite(("Kilpatrick1947pseudorotation"), biblio).
+//In 1947, Kilpatrick _et al._ devised a relation to the potential energy of the molecule and the fact a simple cyclopentane does not favour a planar conformation, but actually favours atoms to deviate out-of-plane #mcite(("Kilpatrick1947pseudorotation"), biblio).
 To calculate the energy of the various conformers of the ring, @eq-kilpatrick was produced in order to define out-of-plane deviations.
 The parameter $q$ is the magnitude of the deviation and $phi$ the phase that assigns the atoms to deviate.
 The integer $j$ represents iterating over the amounts of atoms (0-based indexing).
 Seeing as their data consists of vibrational spectra, the deviations proved favourable as they calculated that bondangles were strained in a planar position when keeping bondlengths constant.
+In 1947, Kilpatrick _et al._ devised a relation to the potential energy of the molecule and the out-of-plane displacement of the atoms of a five-membered ring, specifically the cyclopentane molecule #mcite(("Kilpatrick1947pseudorotation"), biblio).
+To calculate the energy of the various conformers of the ring, @eq-kilpatrick was produced in order to define deviations per atoms.
+The parameter $q$ is the magnitude of the deviation and $phi$ phase that assigns the atoms to deviate.
+The integer $j$ represents iterating over the amounts of atoms (0-based indexing).
+Seeing as their data consists of vibrational spectra, the deviations proved favourable as they calculated that bondangles were strained in a planar position when keeping bondlengths constant.
 $
 z_j = sqrt(frac(2,5)) q · cos(2(frac(2 pi j,5) + phi))
 $<eq-kilpatrick>

-This particular research broadened the concept of puckering to a wider public.
+This particular research brought the concept of puckering to a wider public.
 In the following decades, scientists efforted to improve the definitions and produced different formalisms to define the conformation of a five-membered ring.\
 // intermezzo paragraph -> formalise this
 #intermezzo("Symbols and semantics")[
 As a sidenote, many of the formulas in this section come from various sources that each employ a set of symbols to define the same parameters.
 As some papers were released prior to the IUPAC convention #mcite(("Iupac1983nucleicacids"), biblio), I took it upon myself to formalise all semantically equivalent symbols and employ IUPAC nomeclature.